EvanDaley/EvanDaley/README.md

 ### Hi there, I am Evan Daley!

-I'm a lead developer and software architect working remotely from Spokane Washington.
-I love building digital experiences, working with big data, and solving complex challenges.
+I'm a lead developer working remotely from Spokane Washington.
+I love building systems, working with big data, and solving complex challenges.

 My strongest proficiencies are Laravel, Rails, Vue, AWS, React docker, and anything sql - but I've worked with quite a few other stacks professionally.